 Known as the industrial capital of Korea, Ulsan houses Hyundai Motors factory, Hyundai Heavy Industries and more.
 Even though many might believe Ulsan is just full of factories, once you find the real charm of Ulsan, previous assumptions are bound to go away.

-From amazing whale stories, and a breathtaking bamboo forest, to tasty hanu bulgogi, here’s a trip you won’t forget.
+From amazing whale stories, and a breathtaking bamboo forest, to tasty hanu (Korean beef) bulgogi, here’s a trip you won’t forget.

 Tip) Find the right route with Ulsan City Tour Bus